*The diagram above demonstrates the Pillars of Hajj Tamattu

-Dhu'l-Hulayfah - This Miqaat is about 9 kilometers from Madinah and about 450 kilometers from Makkah.
+Dhu'l-Hulayfah - This Miqaat is about 9 kilometres from Madinah and about 450 kilometres from Makkah.
 Dhu'l-Hulayfah is the Miqaat for those who live in Madinah and for those who approach Makkah from the direction of Madinah.

-Juhfah - This Miqaat is about 190 kilometers to the northwest of Makkah.
+Juhfah - This Miqaat is about 190 kilometres to the northwest of Makkah.
 This is the Miqaat for the people who come from the direction of Syria.

 Qarnu 'l-Manāzil - Also known as Miqaat Al Sail.
 Located 85 km from Al Haram, in a small town know as As Sail Al Kabeer on Highway 40.
 This Miqaat serves pilgrims coming from The Najd region which generally the middle of The Kingdom of Saudi Arabia.

 Yalamlam - This Miqaat point serves the Hujajj (Hajj pilgrims) coming from the direction of Yemen.
 Yalamlam is a small city in the province of Makkah.